qnm/site/_resources/about-resources.md

 ## Resource Updates

 A few types of resources can be updated.
-For instance, to modify the URL of a syslog resource that has `example.com` as the URL, run `convox resources update <resource name> --param=new_value`:
+For instance, to modify the URL of a syslog resource that has `example.com` as the URL, run `convox resources update <resource name> Option=newvalue`:

 ```
-$ convox resources update syslog-3165 --url=example.net
+$ convox resources update syslog-3165 Url=example.net
 Updating syslog-3165 (url="example.com")...UPDATING

 $ convox resources info syslog-3165